 As a freckled girl with a family history of skin cancer, sundresses are more about sun protection than exposure for me.
 I wanted something light and breezy enough to handle our not-for-wimps Arizona temps but with enough fabric to cover my delicate shoulders and burn-prone knees.

-I ultimately decided on a project that doesn't require any skill beyond the ability to cut a rectangle and sew a straight stitch.
-My kind of project.
 When my husband, who lived in Japan for two years, saw my prototype he said, "It looks like a kimono!"
 And The Kimono Dress was born.

 We're going to start with some measurements.
 They don't have to be exact!
 Just ballpark it.
 You can always trim it down later if your dress is too large.